patch-the-sour/reading-notes/reading-06.md

-# Class 06 Reading notes
-## Window 10 Event Reader
+# Window 10 Event Reader
 Helps us view a detailed log of all your applications running in Windows 10 Also provides errors that may have occurred
 Helps figure out the root cause